LearnDash vs. Teachable: a comparison

-If Teachable has all of the functionality that you need, and you don’t mind all of your content being tied to the platform than Teachable is the more economical option.
+If Teachable has all of the functionality that you need, and you don’t mind all of your content is tied to the platform then Teachable is the more economical option.

 On the other hand, with LearnDash, which only handles your Learning Management System (LMS), you’ll also need to add a payment processor, order forms, membership plugin, website hosting, video hosting, and other add-ons – like groups for forums.